 President's Residence Skelly Mansion

-The official residence of the president of The University of Tulsa is the William G. Skelly Mansion, located at 21st Street and Madison Avenue in the historic Maple Ridge neighborhood.
+The University of Tulsa owns the William G. Skelly Mansion, located at 21st Street and Madison Avenue in the historic Maple Ridge neighborhood.
 This is actually the second time TU has owned the home, which is listed on the National Register of Historic Places.

 The house was built in 1923-24 by Mr. Skelly and his wife, Gertrude.
 After living in the residence for many years, Mrs. Skelly unexpectedly presented the home and all of its furnishings as a gift to TU in 1957, shortly after Mr. Skelly's death.

 In a letter to the university, Mrs. Skelly wrote that she and her husband had "long admired the progress made by the university" and that TU was free to use the property as it wished.
 University leaders made the decision to sell the property in 1959, but they were able to acquire the recently restored 9,000-square-foot home for use as the official president's residence in 2012.